Nia Wedderburn-Goodison: Career

 At just age of 16 years-old, Wedderburn-Goodison became the British under-20 champion over 100 metres in June 2021.
 In July 2022, she won gold medals at the European U18 Championship in Jerusalem, in both the 100m and the medley relay.
 She was selected for the 100 metres and as part of the 4 × 100 m relay team for the 2022 World Athletics U20 Championships in Cali, Colombia.

 She was coached by Michael Frater for six weeks in Kingston, Jamaica in 2023.
 After this, competing at the British Athletics Championships in Manchester, she reached the final in the 100m and finished sixth overall.
 She was selected for the Great Britain and Northern Ireland team to compete at the 2023 European Athletics U20 Championships in Jerusalem, Israel in August 2023.

 On 17 February 2024, she qualified for the final at the British national indoor championships in the 60 metres event, running 7.39 in the final in Birmingham to finish sixth.
 In June 2034, she set a new personal best of 11.21 metres for the 100 metres whilst racing in Lee Valley.
 She was selected for the 2024 World Athletics U20 Championships in Lima, Peru where she qualified second fastest for the final in the women's 100 metres, running 11.39 seconds and placed fourth in the final.
+She was later promoted to the bronze medal after Adeajah Hodge was disqualified for a failed drug test.
 In October 2024, she was nominated by Athletics Weekly for best British female junior.
 In November 2024, she was named by British Athletics on the Olympic Futures Programme for 2025.